annefou/shyft-doc/sphinx/installing.rst

     You should use this as your main build directory.

 ``SHYFT_DEPENDENCIES_DIR``
-    If you plan to follow the :ref:`dev-install` for Shyft, you'll need to build several other libraries (see :ref:`build-dependencies`) we usually keep these all in one place and point to the the ``SHYFT_DEPENDENCIES_DIR`` variable.

-``SHYFT_DATA``
-    This is a convenience variable.
+    Optional, only if you know what you are doing, and would have a different working tree strucutre than the recommented relative-path oriented standard approach. :ref:`dev-install` for Shyft.

+``SHYFTDATA_override``
+    If you install prebuilt shyft, conda install -c sigbjorn shyft, -then you need to set this variable to run the demo-notebooks that resides in the shyft-doc/notebooks directory.
     It should point to the `shyft-data <https://github.com/statraft/shyft-data>`_ repository in order to run the tests.
+Default values  in the shyft code uses the shyft-data directory parallel to the shyft source code directory.

 .. _run-dependencies: